Why The Mediterranean Diet Was Ranked 2019's Top Diet

 Why adopt this diet?
-Research consistently links this style of eating to lower risk for numerous chronic diseases, as well as easier weight management.
+Research consistently links this style of eating to a lower risk for numerous chronic diseases such as heart disease and cancer, as well as easier weight management.
 However, it's not promoted as a weight loss diet.

-The Mediterranean diet can very loosely be described as a plant-based diet, meaning most of the food one eats is from plants, not animals.
+The Mediterranean diet can very loosely be described as a plant-based diet, meaning most of the food one eats is from plants.
 But what exactly does that mean?
 Advocates and researchers can't even agree on the fat content.
 In one multi-year study from Spain, subjects consumed 40% of their calories from fat, primarily from olive oil or nuts.
 Other definitions suggest 25-35% fat.
 Some Mediterranean diet publications simply omit reference to calories from fat, carbs or protein.
 Suffice it to say, this diet allows for a more liberal fat intake than low fat diets, including the American Heart Association diet.
 The key is that the source of fat is olive oil or nuts, rather than meats, cheese or butter.

 Here's a very rough estimate of the calorie breakdown of a Mediterranean diet: